AnotherJohnH/Zif/README.md

 The application is currently beta quality.
 It has been built and seen to run on various platforms.
 Almost all Z-code files, .z# and .zblorb, downloaded from the interactive fiction archive, start to run as expected.
-(819/817) Although further testing is necessary, initial indications are that there is enough functionality in place to play many of the available games.
+(819/817) Although further testing is necessary, initial indications are that there is enough functionality in place to play most of the available games.

 |Target|Build|Run|
 |---|---|---|